Firewall page 1

 Then a string was ran from the top of the nose bowl to the top of the instrument panel as shown below:

-The above measurements were transferred to a 3/4" thick piece of plywood and the shape was cut out using a jig saw.
-The corners were radiused slightly.
 Here is my plywood cut-out of the firewall being match drilled to the fuselage from behind:

 The plywood firewall form was then placed on top of the sheet of stainless steel and the outline was traced with a sharpie marker pen: